Fancy-Templates/latex-thesis/README.md

 This module uses the [caption](https://ctan.org/pkg/caption) and the [subcaption](https://ctan.org/pkg/subcaption) package to configure the styling of floating elements (figures, tables, ...).
 It also provides the `subfigure` environment to group figures together.
 For example, it causes figures and tables to follow a non-standard numbering scheme which uses the page number as well as the occurrence count of a float of that type on that page.
 While this sounds complicated, `Figure 13A` simply states that this is the first figure on page 13, `Figure 13B` would be the second, and so on (fight me on this being a much better naming scheme for floats).
+If you (for whatever unfathomable reason) dislike this scheme, the [document class option](#the-common-module) `pageInFloatRef` can be set to false to revert to the default LaTeX numbering.
+This still leaves you with the tools to register your own (see below), but disables the automatic hooks into the float environments.

 You can use the float environments (`figure`, `table`, ...) as well as captions (`\caption`, ...) as usual.
 Usually we try to place captions for figures below the graphic, while we place captions before/above tables.